mwojnars/hypertag/README.md

   document description language.

 <!---
+- **Code reuse** by means of functions/classes is the corner stone of programming, yet it is missing from HTML; this is fixed now with Hypertag: programmers can create reusable components in a form of **custom tags** (_hypertags_), defined either as Python functions (_external tags_) or directly in a document using Hypertag syntax (_native tags_);
+  hypertags can be parameterized and may represent complex pieces of combined: content, style and layout - for a reuse across documents.
+- **DOM manipulation**:

   Hypertag is *not* limited to (X)HTML; by defining new tags, it can be adapted to produce an arbitrary document description language.
   HTML templating is one of applications, but Hypertag's capabilities are much bigger than that.